unraid/docs/docs/unraid-os/system-administration/maintain-and-update/upgrading-unraid.md

 ### Manual methods (if WebGUI is inaccessible)

-Only use these methods if you can’t access the WebGUI:
+Only use these methods if you can't access the %%WebGUI|web-gui%%:

 <Tabs>
   <TabItem value="Simplest method" label="Simplest method">

-1. Download the Unraid version ZIP file from the [Download Archive](../download_list.mdx).
+1. Download the Unraid version ZIP file from the [Version History](../../download_list.mdx).
 2. Unzip the file on your computer.
 3. Access the `flash` share or connect the USB flash device to your computer.
-4. Create a `previous` directory if it doesn’t already exist.
+4. Create a `previous` directory if it doesn't already exist.
 5. Move all `bz*` and `changes.txt` files into the `previous` directory.
 6. Copy the new `bz*` and `changes.txt` files to the root of the flash drive.
 7. Safely eject the drive and reboot your system.